makhlaghi/tifaa/README.md

 http://astr.tohoku.ac.jp/~akhlaghi/Crop_from_Survey.html

-This is a big problem for those studies including objects that are so close to the tile borders.
-Since some of the objects I am working on had such a condition I wrote a simple C89 program (using `cfitsio` and `wcslib`) to crop galaxies out of the tiled images.
+This is a big problem for those studies including objects that are too close to the tile borders.
+Since some of the objects I am working on had such a condition I wrote a simple C program (using `cfitsio` and `wcslib`) to crop galaxies out of the tiled images while correcting for such cases by taking different parts of the final image from different tiles.
 In the current version of the program you have to download all the tiles in order for this program to work. later on, I will add the ability to directly read the `FITS` files from the online archive, but that will definitely be much slower than the current version.
 If you are working a lot on a specific survey you will need to have the tiles any way.

 ----------------------------------------
 Prerequisites
 ----------------------------------------
-`tifaa` relies on the two packages defining the FITS standard, used to define astronomical images, and the World Coordiante System, used to correlate pixel locations on an image to physical coordinates.
+`tifaa` relies on two packages defining the FITS standard and WCS standard.
+The former is used to define astronomical images, and the latter the World Coordiante System, used to correlate pixel locations on an image to physical coordinates.
 The two packages I am using are the `cfitsio` and the `wcslib` packages.
-I have explained the complete procedure of how to install these packages on this address.
-You should be able to install them successfully using the instructions here: http://astr.tohoku.ac.jp/~akhlaghi/cfitsiowcslibinstall.html
+I have explained the complete procedure of how to install these packages in the webpage below.
+You should be able to install them successfully using the instructions there. http://astr.tohoku.ac.jp/~akhlaghi/cfitsiowcslibinstall.html

 ----------------------------------------